-- Organisations are required to provide DPOs with the necessary resources to complete their tasks and for their ongoing training (Article 38(2)).
-The DPO must not receive any instructions regarding the exercise of his/her tasks; nor be dismissed or penalised for the exercise of those tasks, and must report directly to the highest level of management (Article 38(3)). - Controllers and processor must publish the contact details of DPOs (where applicable) and communicate these details to the supervisory authority.
+- Provide advice regarding PIAs; - Co-operate with the relevant supervisory authority, and - Act as a contact point for the supervisory authority on data processing issues (Article 39(1)). - Organisations are required to provide DPOs with the necessary resources to complete their tasks and for their ongoing training (Article 38(2)).
+The DPO must not receive any instructions regarding the exercise of his/her tasks; nor be dismissed or penalised for the exercise of those tasks, and must report directly to the highest level of management (Article 38(3)).

 - Under the GDPR, all public authorities will have to appoint a DPO.
-Private sector companies will only have to appoint a DPO: where their primary processing activities involve large-scale systematic monitoring of data subjects (e.g. companies carrying out online behavioural tracking or profiling activities as their core business); or involve large scale processing of sensitive data or data relating to criminal convictions (e.g. cloud companies, who store medical records or other sensitive data, as their core business). - The WP29 Guidance highlights that DPOs are not personally responsible for non-compliance with the GDPR.
-It is the controller or processor who is responsible for ensuring that processing is performed in accordance with the GDPR.
+Private sector companies will only have to appoint a DPO: where their primary processing activities involve large-scale systematic monitoring of data subjects (e.g. companies carrying out online behavioural tracking or profiling activities as their core business); or involve large scale processing of sensitive data or data relating to criminal convictions (e.g. cloud companies, who store medical records or other sensitive data, as their core business). - Whilst the GDPR sets out the statutory duties of DPOs, it does not provide that DPOs can be held personally liable for a failure to perform their obligations, and any consequential breach of the GDPR by the controller or processor.